 If you do start to experience RSI, you’ll want to tend to the injury right away.
-There are things you can do for short term relief but if it is causing you continual and severe pain, you’ll want to see a doctor.
+You can do things for short-term relief, but if it is causing you continual and severe pain, you’ll want to see a doctor.

-If you experience soreness, try applying ice to your hands and wrist and even your forearms.
+If you experience soreness, try applying ice to your hands and wrist, and even your forearms.
 This creates blood vessel constriction, which will help lessen an inflammatory response.
-Consider applying a few minutes of ice in between session if you are doing a lot of back-to-back treatments.
+Consider applying a few minutes of ice in between sessions if you are doing many back-to-back treatments.